Kaipānui Pouaka Whakaata

 What are the chances of getting a job?

-Competition for jobs is high because there are more students graduating with film and television qualifications than the number of vacancies available.
+Competition for television presenter jobs is high because there are more students graduating with film and television qualifications than the number of vacancies available.

-Television presenters tend to stay in their jobs for a long time meaning there are few openings.
-In addition, there has been reduced spending on new productions over the last five years which means less demand for new positions.
+Television presenters tend to stay in the job for a long time so there are few new positions.

-The more multi-skilled you are, the higher the chance you have of securing work in TV.
-Few people work full-time as television presenters, with most working part time as presenters and doing other television-related work to make up full-time hours.
-For example, they may work in roles such as journalism, producing, directing, and make-up and wardrobe.
+The more multi-skilled you are, the higher the chance you have of securing work in television.
+Few people work full time as television presenters, most work part time and do other television-related work as well.
+For example, they may work in roles such as journalism, producing, editing, acting, directing, make-up and wardrobe and technical support.

 Television presenters work in public and private companies